RokkinCat/meet/README.md

 - [x] Move the scheduler live view to its own view
 - [ ] More dynamic processing of recurring events
-- [ ] Add live view to collect info from the person requesting the meeting (Subject, agenda, email address, name)
+- [x] Add live view to collect info from the person requesting the meeting (Subject, agenda, email address, name)
 - [ ] Live fetch calendar
 - [ ] Add bamboo or swoosh with postmark to send ICS file
 - [ ] Support for multiple calendar URLs
 - [ ] Graceful support for multi-day events
+- [ ] Use PubSub to dynamically remove events that get scheduled
 - [ ] Deployment